 More info & pics from the Soldier’s Pass Trail

-Little Horse is an enjoyable little Sedona workout, which happens to be popular with both locals and first time tourists.
+Little Horse is an enjoyable little Sedona workout, which is quite popular with both locals and first time tourists.
 This trail is just 3 miles and pretty flat, making it suitable for hikers of all skill levels.
-Because it is so short, it should not take you more than 1.5-2 hours, meaning you will have plenty of time to explore more in Sedona as opposed to being knocked off your feet for the rest of the day.
-It is one of the better choices for new Sedona visitors as the trail is quite enjoyable with magnificent scenery & is well marked (unlike Soldier’s Pass and many others).
-As an added bonus, the trailhead parking lot is rather large, so you usually do not have to wait for a spot.
+Because it is so short, it should not take you more than 1.5-2 hours.
+This means you will have plenty of time to explore more in Sedona as opposed to being knocked off your feet for the rest of the day.
+It is one of the better choices for new Sedona visitors.
+The trail is quite enjoyable with magnificent scenery & is well marked (unlike Soldier’s Pass and many others).
+As an added bonus, the trailhead parking lot is rather large, so usually no need to wait for a spot.

 Beautiful views of the notable Courthouse and Cathedral Rock formations will leave you in awe along the way.
-The ending view known as Chicken Point consists of an absolutely stunning overlook with red rocks surrounding you in every direction.
+The ending view known as Chicken Point is absolutely stunning overlook with red rocks surrounding you in every direction.
 Take some time to savor the views for a bit before continuing on with the return journey!

 Distance: 1.5 miles out-and-back